kurtosis-tech/zzz-deprecated-near-kurtosis-module/README.md

     1. Check out the `kurtosis` branch
     1. Run `git merge upstream/master` to merge the latest changes into the Kurtosis branch
     1. Run `build-docker-image.sh` to build the image (this will take ~45 minutes!)

+* TODO Wallet doesn't have a way to configure at runtime (only build), so we have to `sed` the Parcel-compiled, minified `.js` file